fivdi/epoll/README.md

 echo 18 > /sys/class/gpio/unexport
 ```

-## Example - Watching GPIO Outputs (Yes, Outputs)
+## Example - Interrupts per Second

 The following example shows how epoll can be used to detect interrupts when the
-state of an LED connected to GPIO #38 on the BeagleBone changes state.
+state of an LED connected to GPIO #38 on the BeagleBone changes.
 The source code is available in the [example directory]
 (https://github.com/fivdi/epoll/tree/master/example/watch-led) and can
 easily be modified for using a different GPIO on the BeagleBone or a different